wuhongyi/PKUXIADAQ/README/zh/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PKUXIADAQ
+GDDAQ
 #################################

 .. toctree::
    :maxdepth: 3
    :caption: content:

-Welcome to PKUXIADAQ's guides.
+Welcome to GDDAQ's guides.

 #################################